CenterForOpenScience/OSFDocs/docs/search/distinguishing.rst

 the homepage wiki or the files page are provided.

 If a returned result is a component, the parent project title precedes the component title using the standard breadcrumbs
 format: Project / Component.
-Both the project and component titles are linked to the relevant "Overview" pages.
-Projects that are children of projects do not display breadcrumbs.
+Both the project and component titles are linked to their corresponding "Overview" pages.
+If a parent project is private, and its component is public, the project hierarchy will be hidden in search results.

 Registration results also show the title and contributors with links to the registration’s "Overview" page and user profiles.
 In addition, registrations are indicated by text to the right of their name that reads “(Registration).”
 Below the title